In this post, we will take a deep dive into understanding the salary structure in India.

 The definition of the individual can be as simple as a lump sum amount or basic percentage or complex based on grades, slabs or conditions depending on your company policy.

 When it comes to confusing salary terms, there are three which get misused and confused more than the others.
 Let us get clear on them before proceeding further:

 - Net Salary: Simply speaking, this is the salary you get in your hands and thus also sometimes called an in-hand salary.
-This is the amount you get (or pay) after deductions such as PF, ESI, PT, TDS, loss of pay and other deductions as per your company.
+This is the amount you get (or pay) after deductions such as PF, ESI, PT, TDS, loss of pay, and other deductions as per your company.

 - Gross salary: This is the salary which is shown in the payslip.
 This salary is the total earnings of an employee excluding statutory and non-statutory deductions.
-Please note that the gross salary will include loss of pay based on employee’s attendance.
+Please note that the gross salary will include loss of pay based on the employee’s attendance.

 - CTC: CTC or cost-to-company is the total monetary benefit provided by the employer for the complete financial year.
 This will include components such as PF contribution from the employer, gratuity provision, any insurance that is being provided or any other benefits.

 Different components of the salary structure in India

 Now we will take a look at the different components of the salary structure.
 Basically, it includes: